DLR-SC/tigl/doc/gui.md

 @section mobile Mobile platforms

-A simplified version of the TiGL Creator is also available for mobile devices based on Android.
+A simplified version of the TiGLCreator is also available for mobile devices based on Android.
 It can be downloaded from the [Google play store](https://play.google.com/store/apps/details?id=de.dlr.sc.tiglcreator.android&hl=de).

-@image html images/tiglcreator-android-web.jpg "The TiGL Creator App for Android"
+@image html images/tiglcreator-android-web.jpg "The TiGLCreator App for Android"
-@image latex images/tiglcreator-android.png  "The TiGL Creator App for Android" width=9cm
+@image latex images/tiglcreator-android.png  "The TiGLCreator App for Android" width=9cm